junegunn/fzf.vim/README.md

 implementation of the features they can find in the alternative Vim plugins.

-This repository is a bundle of fzf-based commands and mappings extracted from my [.vimrc][vimrc] to address such needs.
+This repository is a bundle of fzf-based commands and mappings extracted from my .vimrc to address such needs.
 They are *not* designed to be flexible or configurable, and there's no guarantee of backward-compatibility.

 Why you should use fzf on Vim
 -----------------------------